Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Discussion

-Another limitation is the computational scalability of inference of the Wishart process, based on Sequential Monte Carlo sampling.
+Another limitation is the computational scalability of inference of the Wishart process, here implemented using Sequential Monte Carlo sampling.
+For many practical purposes, the Wishart process might be prohibitively slow, since inference time of the Wishart process depends on the number of observations and regions, and on the convergence of the model parameters.
 Although more computationally efficient estimation procedures using variational inference have been proposed~\cite{heaukulani2019scalable}, these are less robust and risk failing to capture parts of the dynamics~\cite{huijsdens2024robust}, so these approaches should be used with care.
 In future work, improvements could be made here by combining sparse approximations of Gaussian processes~\cite{rossi2021sparse} and factorized covariance models~\cite{heaukulani2019scalable, rowe2002multivariate} with the Sequential Monte Carlo method.
-Finally, although we have covered a wide range of potential dynamic connectivity structures, more elaborate model-based approaches to simulate more realistic fMRI data~\cite{wang2019inversion, deco2019brain}.
+Additionally, although we have covered a wide range of potential dynamic connectivity structures, more elaborate model-based approaches to simulate more realistic fMRI data~\cite{wang2019inversion, deco2019brain}.

+Finally, it would be interesting for future work to extend the current Wishart process framework with a hierarchical Wishart process framework, in which not only a group-level connectivity estimates is inferred (like in our pooled Wishart process model), but also subject-specific connectivity estimates are modeled.